 - Employed, elderly or disabled

 - Enrolled in or recently graduated from a job training or educational program

 - Homeless

 - Veteran

+- Victims of Domestic Violence

-6.5.1 Employed, Elderly, Disabled, Veteran or Homeless Preference
+6.5.1 Employed, Elderly, Disabled, Preference

 An applicant qualifies for this preference if the family meets the definitions below.
 SLHA will only apply the preference points once to each family if the applicant family meets more than one definition under this preference.